Solving Algebraic Equations

 Calling the algebraic solver

 Let’s suppose \(\theta = (3, 6)\).
 To call the algebraic solver, we need to provide an initial guess.
 This varies on a case-by-case basis, but in general a good guess will speed up the solver and, in pathological cases, even determine whether the solver converges or not.
-If the solver does not converge, the metropolis proposal gets rejected and a warning message, stating no acceptable solution was found, is issued.
+If the solver does not converge, the Metropolis proposal gets rejected and a warning message, stating no acceptable solution was found, is issued.

 The solver has three tuning parameters to determine convergence: the relative tolerance, the function tolerance, and the maximum number of steps.
 Their behavior is explained in the section about algebraic solvers with control parameters.